Integration with Vue

 </script>

-In this tutorial you can see how to configure the trial version of RichText.
+This tutorial uses the trial version of RichText.

 <script>